-Add keyframes at beginning and end: if you want to copy a set of frames that include keyframes from one place in the Timeline to another, but need to extract a section that will cut either the beginning or ending key frame, you should activate this option.
+Add keyframes at beginning and end: You should activate this option if you want to copy and paste a set of frames that include an interpolated sequence between two keyframes, but need to extract only a partial section.
+Under normal circumstances, cutting and pasting a function without either the start or end keyframe would render the function null.
 Using this option will cap the partial function with a new keyframe when you perform the paste.